 An Effective Planning Strategy When Faced With Possible Change

 What should I do if something goes wrong?
 This question usually causes stress and uncertainty because it involves looking at possible failure before it happens.
 However, this kind of thinking is exactly what contingency business planning was designed to feature as a key element in coping with uncertain changes.
 But contingency plans have practical applications that extend far beyond business planning.
 One of the best examples is using a Plan B mentality to examine career planning alternatives.
 What is your career Plan B?

 It is worth repeating: Always have a Plan B.

 Planning Is Not the Same Thing as Predicting

-So Plan B is not a prediction of the future, but it can be used as a practical tool for achieving a desired future outcome.
+As noted by Peter Drucker and others, a prudent plan can be a viable strategy for predicting the future.
+However, Plan B is not a prediction of the future — but it can be used as a practical tool for achieving a desired future outcome.

 Just like fastening your seat belt, using a Plan B approach can and should become habit-forming!